marcmelendez/UAMMD_intro/code/README.md

 * `MorseChain.cu`: A chain of particles connected with Morse bond potentials and attached to the origin in a uniform gravitational field.
 * `Morse.cu`: Particles in a periodic box interacting through a Morse potential.
-* `diatomic.cu`: A modification of `Morse.cu` in which bonds can only link
-   particles together in pairs.
+* `diatomic.cu`: A modification of `Morse.cu` in which bonds can only link particles together in pairs.
 All other interactions are treated with Lennard-Jones potentials.

+## Measuring

+* `rubberBallE.cpp`: A version of the `rubberBall.cpp` from the introduction which also outputs the mechanical energy of the ball.